-The Fund intends to seek to achieve its investment objective primarily through investing in a diversified portfolio of debt securities primarily denominated in Euro and mainly listed or traded on one or more Regulated Markets, but with some limited capacity to take equity exposures as further outlined below.
+The Fund intends to seek to achieve its investment objective primarily through investing globally in a diversified portfolio of debt securities primarily denominated in Euro and mainly listed or traded on one or more Regulated Markets.

-The Fund will invest typically in (i) fixed income and variable rate debt securities including senior notes, subordinated debt and structured notes; and (ii) fixed and variable rate convertible and non-convertible bonds, bonds with warrants, negotiable credit securities (traded on the French markets for titres de creances negotiables, the over-the-counter markets in negotiable debt instruments), commercial paper, bankers acceptances, certificates of deposit, medium term notes, asset and mortgage backed securities, collateralised debt and other securitisation instruments and securities or instruments of a similar nature issued or guaranteed by any OECD government and/or by corporate or other issuers (including special purpose vehicles).
-Structured notes in which the Fund may invest include floating rate notes, where the coupon payment can be increased upon certain occurrences ("step up floaters") and convertible bonds which may embed a derivative component being on debt or equity securities, a basket or baskets of or indices of debt or equity securities or on interest rates.
+The Fund will invest typically in (i) fixed income and variable rate debt securities including senior notes, subordinated debt and structured notes; and (ii) fixed and variable rate convertible bonds, bonds with warrants, commercial paper, bankers acceptances, certificates of deposit, medium term notes, asset and mortgage backed securities and collateralised debt issued or guaranteed by any OECD government and/or by corporate or other issuers (including special purpose vehicles).
+Senior notes are notes that take precedence over other unsecured debt owed by the issuer in the event of bankruptcy and typically pay a lower rate of interest compared to junior unsecured bonds, since the senior debt has a higher level of security and a reduced risk of default.
+Structured notes in which the Fund may invest would be floating rate notes, where the coupon payment can be increased upon certain occurrences ("step up floaters") and fixed rate notes.